Turnpike Road Reconstruction

 Hampton Roads Communications

 Turnpike Road is an urban minor arterial roadway connecting Frederick Boulevard to downtown Portsmouth and the Elizabeth River Tunnel (ERT) project, previously known as the Midtown Tunnel.
 When the ERT project permanently closed Harbor Drive in summer 2014, Turnpike Road became a viable route option to connect to I-264 and the Downtown and Midtown tunnels.
-Current average daily traffic is 13,000, and is expected to rise to 18,800 by 2017.
+The average daily traffic is expected to reach almost 5,000 vehicles by the year 2020.

 The purpose of this project is to increase capacity and improve motorist and pedestrian safety by widening the existing two-lane road to four (11-foot wide) lanes with a 12-foot center median left turn lane, sidewalks and curbs and gutter.
 The project spans approximately one mile, from west of Frederick Boulevard to Constitutional Avenue in the City of Portsmouth.